S3 method for rma

 xlim

 x-axis limits.
-If unspecified, the function tries to set the x-axis limits to some sensible values.
+If unspecified, the function sets the x-axis limits to some sensible values.

 zlim

 z-axis limits.
-If unspecified, the function tries to set the z-axis limits to some sensible values (note that the z-axis limits are the actual vertical limit of the plotting region).
+If unspecified, the function sets the z-axis limits to some sensible values (note that the z-axis limits are the actual vertical limit of the plotting region).

 xlab

 title for the x-axis.
-If unspecified, the function tries to set an appropriate axis title.
+If unspecified, the function sets an appropriate axis title.

 zlab

 title for the z-axis.
-If unspecified, the function tries to set an appropriate axis title.
+If unspecified, the function sets an appropriate axis title.

 atz